TusharMohapatra07/Social-media-DB/README.md

 ## Hashtags System

-We need to consider that an user can query posts associated with a hash tag.
+We need to consider that an user can query posts associated with a hashtag.
 Directly associating posts with tags will lead to duplication of values and wastage of memory.
 To avoid this, we're going to create two tables: `hashtags` and `hastags_posts`.

 The `hashtags` table would contain all the available hashtag titles.
 The title property should be unique: